 Common Quranic words and phrases

-There are some Quranic words that are mentioned in abundance in the various chapters of the Qur’an, and they look like this:
+Some Quranic words are mentioned in abundance in the various chapters of the Qur’an, and they look like this:

 - Allah – The name of Allah in Islam.